 I didn’t take the move from the crib lightly.
 My plan has always been to keep her in the crib until it becomes a safety issue (ie: she climbs out).
 She’s been capable of climbing out for quite some time now, but it wasn’t until last month that she first climbed out of the pack-n-play at her sitters house.
 She hasn’t done it since, but I’m not taking chances with safety issues!

-In shopping for a bed, I wanted something I could paint that had the pretty balusters, but also something low to the ground.
+In shopping for a bed and also for high quality sheets and bedding, I wanted something I could paint that had the pretty balusters, but also something low to the ground.
 Then I found this gem on Craigslist for $20!
 The bottom of it was just a few inches off the ground… perfect!
 We bought it, painted it pink… then purple, then a darker shade of pink.
 I was a little sick of painting by the time this was done, but if I’m going to paint it, might as well match her room.

 Finding a mattress was tricky.
-We didn’t want to spend a ton of money, but at the same time, we wanted her to have a nice mattress for her back as she grows.
+We didn’t want to spend a ton of money, but at the same time, we wanted her to have a nice coil mattresses for her back as she grows.
 There are some things in life that if you skimp on it, you might as well not even bother.
-That’s how mattresses are for us.
+That’s how Modern Hybrid Mattress are for us.
 If you’re going to get the cheapest one, just go ahead and roll out a sleeping bag.